Pearson-Higher-Ed/alerts/README.md

+Welcome Origami Developer!
 This is the starting project template for a standalone Origami v2 component.

 1. Follow these [directions](https://help.github.com/articles/caching-your-github-password-in-git/#platform-all) to stop
  manually authenticating to GitHub on every network request.
 This enables the use of automated npm scripts.